SprocketTools/SprocketTools.github.io/README.md

 # SprocketTools.github.io
-Tool for randomly picking a tank
+This is going to become a tool for randomly picking a tank.
+We'll see if it goes anywhere...